MikesGlitch/plutus/README.md

 # plutus

 # NOTE: Get IndexedDB out.
 Hate it.
 Would rather pay for DB hosting
+For Monte Carlo sim we don't actually need a DB so maybe start with that.
+Once we start looking at net worth or saving data we can just export/import the data to/from Google Drive/whatever?

 ## TODO
 - Continue work with indexedDB and how that would work.
 I could write a simple database backed by the FileSystem API, and periodically lock the database and back up that file.
 This would be pretty cool because I don't know of anyone who has implemented a simple FileSystem API backed database, but I could see it being useful for other purposes.